 Since its introduction two years ago, Cisco’s intent-based networking has reinvented how networks are built and managed.
 It is furthering this effort through multi domain integration designed to provide end-to-end security, segmentation and application experience.
 Umbrella, its Cloud-based solution, now offers safety and security to networks.
 These new software advancements are being delivered via software subscriptions, granting customers access to ongoing innovation.

 As a leader in cyber security, Cisco is leveraging its security innovations across all domains.
+The success of ot cyber security system has catalyzed more innovations in cyber security.
 By extending the ability to detect threats in encrypted traffic across public Clouds, and by protecting the campus, branch and WAN against threats, it is providing the end-to-end security customers need.

 A newspaper industry veteran on the technology and printing side, V Siva Raja is based in Noida.
 Recently a founder of the Five-I Innovation factory LLP, he can be contacted at firstname.lastname@example.org +919818278760